Top 3 Hotel Industry Trends Coming In 2018

 Those who do decided to invest in the right tools to draw from their enormous datasets will deepen their knowledge of their guests, develop a better understanding of the behavior of different customer groups, their expectations and needs, identify profitable customer segments, attract new guests and as result achieve increased profits and guest satisfaction.

 It’s a Mobile First Future: This year marked iPhone’s tenth birthday and similar to big data mobile has also previously been cited as this year’s ‘big trend’, ‘one to watch out for’, ‘on the rise’ etc. But, mobile is very much here and happening – our smartphones seldom leave our sides and are among the easiest devices for consumers to use.

-In the hospitality industry, the near ubiquity of mobile has led to enormous expectations from consumers throughout their travel journey, from research, to booking, on property, and post stay.
-While Millennials are usually recognised for their part to play in terms of mobile usages and its knock on effect of reshaping the hospitality industry, consumers across age ranges and demographics have become mobile-dependant and self-reliant.
+In the hospitality industry, the near ubiquity of mobile has led to enormous expectations from consumers throughout their travel journey, from research to booking, on property, and post stay.
+While Millennials are usually recognized for their part to play in terms of mobile usages and its knock-on effect of reshaping the hospitality industry, consumers across age ranges and demographics have become mobile-dependant and self-reliant.
 Guests now want to use their mobile devices to conduct core functions with hotels such as making reservations, checking in and out, keyless entry, ordering room service, controlling room functions such as entertainment, thermostats’, lighting, booking additional amenities and services, even communicating with hotel staff.